utshomax/postman-docs/src/pages/docs/getting-started/overview.md

 * Create a Postman account.
 Then, learn more about [managing your account](/docs/getting-started/installation/postman-account/), [customizing your Postman profile](/docs/getting-started/installation/postman-profile/), and [setting up Postman](/docs/getting-started/installation/settings/).

 * A great place to find APIs is the Postman Public API Network.
-Learn more on how to use it at [exploring the Public API Network](/docs/getting-started/first-steps/exploring-public-api-network/).
+Learn more on how to use it at [explore the Public API Network](/docs/getting-started/first-steps/exploring-public-api-network/).

 * After you've created a few requests, you'll want to organize them into collections and workspaces.
-Check out [creating your first collection](/docs/getting-started/first-steps/creating-the-first-collection/) and [creating a workspace](/docs/getting-started/first-steps/creating-your-first-workspace/).
+Check out [create your first collection](/docs/getting-started/first-steps/creating-the-first-collection/) and [create a workspace](/docs/getting-started/first-steps/creating-your-first-workspace/).

 * You can also import requests and other data into Postman, and export it for use with other programs.
 Check out [importing and exporting data](/docs/getting-started/importing-and-exporting/importing-and-exporting-overview/).